Top 8 Graphic Design Jobs

 You’d be surprised how graphic design relates to multiple fields.
 Click here to schedule a free mentor session and learn more.

 There are a number of different career opportunities for a graphic designer to pursue.
-As a graphic designer you might need to create visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
-In today’s marketing there are both online and offline business.
+As a graphic designer, you might need to create visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
+In today’s marketing, there is both an online and offline business.
 Some will require layouts for print while others might need wire-frames for websites.
-Some of the things that a designer creates includes a mix of the below.
+Some of the things that a designer creates include a mix of the below.

 Graphic designers create:

 - Visual identity such as letterhead, business cards, brand guides, logos

 - Marketing materials: flyers, brochures, postcards, one-sheets, posters

 - Product packaging and labels

 Continue scrolling for tips on graphic design careers.

 Are you looking for careers involving design?
 Graphic design is all around us.
 It influences how we perceive the world using colors, photos, fonts, and illustrations.
 Take a moment to look at the design in the objects around you and you will see that someone put thought into making them both functional and appealing.
 There are many jobs within the graphic design field to choose from each requiring its own set of special skills.
 Careers with design can range from a multimedia designer, flash, sports graphic designers, website design to art director, the scope of the graphic designer is vast, increasing the number of possibilities for those interested in a graphic design career.